jesseduffield/jesseduffield.github.io/_posts/2022-6-8-GPT-Dumped-Me.md

 > No, it is not the best approach to interpreting the Constitution.

+Not sure who to trust more, Scalia or GPT.

 **Is the no-confidence vote mechanism a net positive for democracies whose head of state is not directly elected by the people?**

 > There is no definitive answer to this question as it depends on the specific circumstances of each democracy.
 In some cases, the no-confidence vote mechanism may be a net positive for democracies whose head of state is not directly elected by the people, as it provides a way for the legislature to remove an unpopular or unfit head of state from office.
 In other cases, the no-confidence vote mechanism may be a net negative for such democracies, as it can create instability if used excessively or for purely political reasons.

+Pretty happy with this one.

 **Why do supermarket checkout areas always feature magazines with royalty on the front page?**